 Forming good habits requires commitment coming from each member of the family.
 Thus, everyone in the family must bring their best foot forward about these matters.

-Remember that all families have issues.
-But what makes a family perfect is its ability to support one another through highs and lows and share love and respect.
+Remember that all families have issues, but what makes a family perfect is its ability to support one another through highs and lows and share love and respect.
+If you think there are issues that your family can’t handle on your own, consider family therapy.
+Who knows – perhaps family therapy may be the only solution towards more loving connections.

 2020 was expected to be a glorious year for a lot of people all over the world.
 The new year marks a new beginning, and many people were eager to start anew.
 But less than three months later, many lives were changed indefinitely.